0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2017-08-20-another-getting-starting-in-security-post.md

 A popular subcategory within this point of discussion is centered around certifications.
 Again, I pursued this route because my personal preference is to follow a curriculum, course materials and exercises to get started in a specific area, but my advice remains the same.
 Official certifications, although valuable, are not a prerequisite or necessity for every aspiring (or established) security professional.
 Having said that, [Offensive Security](https://www.offensive-security.com/){:target="_blank"} offers a series of excellent courses for those looking to specialize in network penetration testing, exploit development, web application security and/or wireless network security.
 Earlier this year, I had successfully passed the [PWK](https://www.offensive-security.com/information-security-training/penetration-testing-training-kali-linux/){:target="_blank"} exam and achieved my OSCP certification, and I can say with confidence that it was a very valuable, but equally trying experience.
 It's now a few months later, and I've already found myself enrolled in the [CTP](https://www.offensive-security.com/information-security-training/cracking-the-perimeter/){:target="_blank"} course and pursuing my OSCE certification.

-Lastly, the same individuals asking for my advice have consistently inquired about prior experience that may be necessary to get their foot in the door and obtain their first job in the field.
+The same individuals asking for my advice have consistently inquired about prior experience that may be necessary to get their foot in the door and obtain their first job in the field.
 The recurring theme rears its head once again - it is helpful along the way, but most definitely not required.
 Those same security professionals that I know (on one level or another) differ wildly in their professional experience prior to entering the infosec field.
 Some were system administrators or network engineers for nearly a decade before making the pivot to security.
 Others (myself included) do not have such experience under their belt, but have never been at a disadvantage.

 Landing that initial job in infosec is only limited by your willingness to succeed and dedication to feeding an insatiable hunger for more knowledge (a LinkedIn profile helps too).
 As clich&eacute; as this seems, its truth is sound.
 This shines through when interacting with peers, perhaps discussing each other's current personal projects, and sharing a moment where you both realize your eyes are bigger than your stomach.
 This is why I will always have a stack of books on my shelf or a bookmark folder filled with articles and GitHub repositories, and despite my best efforts, they will never be empty.